py17ald/py17ald.github.io/index.md

 ![Profile Picture](/assets/me.png)

-Here's a few pictures of me in Norway, at my graduation, and in Japan - all photographed my wonderful partner (for I am undoubtably a shoddy photographer).
+Here's a few pictures of me in Norway, at my graduation, and in Japan - courtesy of my wonderful partner (for I am undoubtably a shoddy photographer).
 Psychologically, apparently, this will help you feel like you know me better.